 Quote from the 2018 Nous Group Report – Wellness and Reablement – Summary of consultations across the Home Care Sector

-A short history on the development of Wellness and Reablement within the Home and Community Care Sector
+A short history of the development of Wellness and Reablement within the Home and Community Care Sector

 Australia has for over twenty years been seeking to develop, deliver and embed both targeted reablement programs and more generic wellness and reablement service delivery approaches as a key focus of home and community care.

-We have compiled a short history to show the journey undertaken across Australia since 1999 until the present time, 2021.
-Some of this information has been extracted directly from the Unpacking Reablement work undertaken by the Australian Association of Gerontology (AAG) in 2019 and supplemented with additional information and links.
+We have compiled a short history to show the journey undertaken across Australia from 1999 until the present time.
+Some of this information has been extracted directly from the Unpacking Reablement work undertaken by the Australian Association of Gerontology (AAG – updated 2022) and supplemented with additional information and links.

 Please note: this section is focused primarily on the delivery of wellness and reablement service delivery work practices by home and community care providers, therefore the history of wellness and reablement as part of the home support assessment process by the Regional Assessment Services (RAS) and Aged Care Assessment Services (ACAT) is not detailed.